Suryanshjamwal/Bellabeat-Marketing-strategy-analysis/README.md

 ## Motivation for Analysis

 Bellabeat’s cofounder and Chief Creative Officer, Urška Sršen wishes to gain insight about how users interact with their smart devices.
 She believes that examining fitness data from smart devices could help the business find new growth prospects.
 By focusing on one of the company's product, this case study shall provide a clear, insightful analysis of smart device users' daily habits using a public dataset.

+For the analysis we use the following dataset:
+FitBit Fitness Tracker Data : https://www.kaggle.com/arashnic/fitbit

 ## Technologies